 This is another part of the project that is different from your “standard” software development.
 Each completed individual development task might not be testable by a QA team member.
 In some cases, it’s not until the majority of the backlog is completed that the new microservice can be tested end-to-end.

-It’s very important to have a solid regression test plan, since the goal of the microservice is to have feature parity.
+It’s very important to have a solid regression test plan, since the goal of a microservices project is to achieve feature parity.
 We usually have the QA team focused on developing or enhancing the regression test plan while development is ongoing, so that they will be able to ensure that the new service is working correctly when the development work is complete.

 We like to develop our microservice behind a feature flag whenever possible, to reduce the risk of deployment to production.
 This allows us to deployment the microservice and the changes to the main application to support the microservice, but with the microservice turned off and not in use.